A Simpler Way to Contain Claims Leakage

 In its series of predictions for 2022, Forrester writes that “insurers will find value in new processes, products, and distribution.”
-This is a fitting follow-up to 2021, when it argued that claims leakage would “become a top priority … as [insurers] deal with exorbitant claim losses from the economic fallout of COVID-19 and global natural disasters.”
+This is a fitting follow-up to 2021.
+Forrester previously argued that claims leakage would become a top priority.
+This is because insurers have started to deal with claim losses from the economic fallout of COVID-19 and global natural disasters.

-In fact, new technologies, including AI and natural language processing, are some of the main tools that insurers have to minimize operational losses due to claims leakage.
+New technologies are some of the main tools that insurers have to minimize operational losses due to claims leakage.
 This refers to the difference between what an insurer spent to settle a claim versus what the insurance company should have spent.
 Let’s take a look at how big of a problem leakage is and insurers can do about it.

 How Big of a Problem is Claims Leakage?

-According to Nuexo, claims leakage accounts for up to $30 billion in losses every year, or as much as 5% to 10% of total claims costs.
-The “industry benchmark” is 3%, reports PricewaterhouseCoopers, but that figure can be as high as 25% in some parts of the industry, including life insurance.
+According to Nuexo, claims leakage accounts for up to $30 billion in losses every year.
+This may add up to as much as 5% to 10% of total claims costs.
+PricewaterhouseCoopers reports that industry benchmark is 3%.
+However, that figure can be as high as 25% in some parts of the industry, including life insurance.

-Many insurers only uncover claims leakage when it’s too late, such as during audits.
-But a more effective claims process could prevent leakage before it happens.
+Many insurers only uncover leakage when it’s too late, such as during audits.
+But a more effective process could prevent leakage before it happens.

-Traditional ways to address claims leakage include setting up more streamlined claims management systems—and ensuring that all policies are written clearly and are easy for agents and customers to understand.
+Traditional ways to address claims leakage include setting up more streamlined claims management systems.
+Companies should also ensure that all policies are written clearly and are easy for agents and customers to understand.

-But these steps may only go so far, because they don’t address the root causes of claims leakage, including human error and outdated technologies.
+But these steps may only go so far.
+That's because they don’t address the root causes of leakage, including human error and outdated technologies.

 The Role of Human Error in Claims Leakage

 The most serious cause of a claims leakage typically revolve around human error.
 Leakages are typically the result of inefficiencies in the claims management system that fail to identify processing errors or outright fraud.
 But in many cases, the leakage is attributable to human error issues that can be difficult to spot.

-One insurance industry insider writes that it’s common for his project team to report that they haven’t actually read the policy in question.
-That may sound shocking.
-But in a way, it’s understandable: policy documents can be confusing and there are always new revisions to stay on top of.
-But without knowing what’s in a policy, it’s impossible to build a claims management system that does the job properly.
+Policy documents can be confusing and there are always new revisions to stay on top of.
+But without knowing what’s in a policy, it’s impossible to build a trustworthy claims management system.

-Insurers are increasingly turning to artificial intelligence (AI) to address claims leakage pre-emptively and streamline the claims processing lifecycle.
-For example, a predictive AI model could assess incoming claims for the possibility of leakage and pass them on to the appropriate handler based on their expertise.
+Insurers are increasingly turning to artificial intelligence (AI) technologies to address leakage preemptively and streamline the claims processing lifecycle.
+For example, a predictive AI model could assess incoming claims for the possibility of leakage.
+Then, it can pass them on to the appropriate handler based on their expertise.

-The good news is that insurers don’t need to overhaul their entire claims management system in order to reduce leakage.
-As PwC explains, “Many insurers with higher leakage are operating legacy or disparate data systems, which can result in poor quality data.
+The good news is that insurers don’t need to overhaul their entire management system in order to reduce leakage.
+As PwC explains, legacy software systems often result in poor quality data.
 That in turn can lead to higher leakage.

-Perhaps one of the most obvious ways to reduce claims leakage is for companies to simplify information discovery and management in their existing claims management systems, enabling agents or call centers to instantly find the answers they need—across multiple portals, storage systems, and thousands of documents.
+One way to reduce claims leakage is for companies to simplify information discovery and management in their existing claims management systems.
+This enables agents or call centers to instantly find the answers they need.

 Use AI-Powered Search to Reduce Claims Leakage

-ProNavigator powers an AI-powered knowledge management solution that lets front-line insurance workers such as call center agents easily access the information they need more easily and often instantly while reducing the opportunity for human error when performing tasks like these.
+ProNavigator powers an AI-powered knowledge management solution that lets front-line insurance workers such as call center agents easily access the information they need.
+This drastically reduces the opportunity for human error when performing tasks like these.
 And it doesn’t require extensive setup, training, or infrastructure.

-There’s no need to re-train your staff or re-write documents because ProNavigator uses natural language processing (NLP) technology that’s uniquely trained to understand industry terms and acronyms.
-Your team can use it to find answers in any document filed anywhere and locate key insurance terms that a legacy search tool might miss.
+There’s no need to re-train your staff or re-write documents.
+That's because ProNavigator uses natural language processing (NLP) technology that’s uniquely trained to understand industry terms and acronyms.
+Your team can use it to search in any document and locate key terms that a legacy search tool might miss.
 Plus, with built-in version control, ProNavigator always pulls up the most up-to-date version of each policy document.

 Mitja Alexander Linss is the Sr. Director of Marketing at ProNavigator.
 He frequently writes about knowledge management, information discovery, artificial intelligence, and InsurTech.